turbot/steampipe-mod-mastodon-insights/README.md

 ### Credentials

-This mod uses the credentials configured in the [Steampipe Mastdon  plugin](https://github.com/turbot/steampipe-plugin-mastodon).
+This mod uses the credentials configured in the [Steampipe Mastodon  plugin](https://github.com/turbot/steampipe-plugin-mastodon).

 ### Configuration